-- 4. (2.30) A full binary tree is defined inductively as follows.
+- 2. (2.24) We can define anti-Gray codes in the following way.
+Instead of minimizing the difference between two consecutive strings, we can try to maximize it.
+Is it possible to design an encoding for any even number of objects such that each pair of two consecutive strings differ by k bits (where k is the number of bits in each string)?
+How about k 1 bits (or k 2, k 3, etc.)?
+If it is possible, find an efficient construction. - 3.
+(2.30) A full binary tree is defined inductively as follows.
 A full binary tree of height 0 consists of 1 node which is the root.
 A full binary tree of height h + 1 consists of two full binary trees of height h whose roots are connected to a new root.
 Let T be a full binary tree of height h.
 The height of a node in T is h minus the node's distance from the root (e.g., the root has height h, whereas a leaf has height 0).
-Prove that the sum of the heights of all the nodes in T is $2^{h+1} h 2$. - 5.
+Prove that the sum of the heights of all the nodes in T is $2^{h+1} h 2$. - 4.
+(2.39) Design an algorithm to convert a binary number to a decimal number.
+The algorithm should be the opposite of algorithm $Convert_to_Binary$ (see Fig. 1).
+The input is an array of bits b of length k, and the output is a number n.
+Prove the correctness of your algorithm by using a loop invariant. - 5.
 (2.23) The lattice points in the plane are the points with integer coordinates.
-Let P be a polygon that does not cross itself (such a polygon is called simple) such that all of its vertices are lattice points (see Figure 1).
+Let P be a polygon that does not cross itself (such a polygon is called simple) such that all of its vertices are lattice points (see Figure 2).
 Let p be the number of lattice points that are on the boundary of the polygon (including its vertices), and let q be the number of lattice points that are inside the polygon.
-Prove that the area of polygon is p/2 + q - 1.
+Prove that the area of polygon is p/2 + q 1.